fchengong/Zoom2Net/usecase1_meta/README.md

 python main.py --z2n_model_dir ./checkpoints/z2n_model.torch --task eval_timing
 ```

-This command will output the average inference time.
+This command will load the pretrained model with window_size of 1000, zoom-in factor of 50 and output the average inference time.
 This will produce results in Table 1 in the paper.

 ## Perform zoom-in factor analysis